 When my first two children began eating solids, my pediatrician told me to start with mixing rice cereal and breastmilk/formula.

-I followed those guidelines, but my kids weren’t excited to eat it.
+I followed those guidelines, but my kids weren’t excited to try this soupy mixture.

 Five years later, I had my third child and the recommendations for introducing solids to infants has changed.